-- DIGITAL-EUROHPC-JU-2022-NCC-01-01: National Competence Centres for High Performance Computing - DIGITAL-EUROHPC-JU-2022-NCC-01-02: Networking and coordination of national HPC Competence Centres and Centres of Excellence
+- DIGITAL-JU-EUROHPC-2025-NCC-01-01: National Competence Centres for High Performance Computing - DIGITAL-JU-EUROHPC-2025-NCC-01-02: Networking and coordination of National HPC Competence Centres

 Each project application under the call must address only one of these topics.
 Applicants wishing to apply for more than one topic, must submit a separate proposal under each topic.